eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/f-digital-credential-api.md

 ##### Conditional Requirements
-Providing that the expectations set in chapter 3 with respect to attestation presentation are met, the following two High-Level Requirements will be added (likely) to Topic 1:
+Providing that the expectations set in chapter 3 are met, the following two High-Level Requirements will be added (likely) to Topic 1:

 ###### REQUIREMENT 2 (conditional)